Who to contact

 The UTAS eStudentCentre provides students with the ability to view and manage their student enrolment and student details online.

-For example you can enroll online, vary your enrolment online, change your expected graduation date, amend your personal details, access your timetable, access your Enrolment Statements or Fee Invoices, to name a few.
+For example you can enrol online, vary your enrolment online, change your expected graduation date, amend your personal details, access your timetable, access your Enrolment Statements or Fee Invoices, to name a few.

 Each degree has course specifications (i.e. course structure or rules for completion) together with a schedule of units which are the principle references you should use when choosing your units.
 You should read the course structure information together with the schedules, before selecting your units.